Kimmy Repond: 2023–2024 season: First National title

-Repond began her her second senior season at the 2023 CS Nebelhorn Trophy in September.
+Repond began her second senior season at the 2023 CS Nebelhorn Trophy in September.
 She placed third in the short program despite a fall on her solo triple lutz, and later rose to first in the free skate to finish second overall behind Isabeau Levito.
 Following this, she was invited to participate in the 2023 Japan Open as part of Team Europe.
 She finished fifth of six women in the free skate, while the team won the bronze medal.

 Repond made her Grand Prix debut at the 2023 Grand Prix de France, held in Angers in early November.
 She struggled at the event, falling on both her solo triple flip and her triple Lutz-triple toe loop combination in the short program, and making another series of jump errors in the free skate, leading to a tenth-place finish overall.
 The skater later revealed that she'd been contending with an injury she sustained at the Nebelhorn Trophy in September and that she would not compete at her second Grand Prix assignment, the 2023 Grand Prix of Espoo, opting to instead take time to heal in anticipation of the championship events in the new year.